useful-bytes/netsleuth/docs/api.md

 API
 ---

 Using netsleuth's node.js API, you can integrate netsleuth in to your project's development environment for your team's convenience.

+- node.js projects use this API for direct integration.
+- If your project is not a node.js project, you can integrate netsleuth into your project's dev environment using the `netsleuth project` command -- see the [project config docs](/docs/project).

-If your project is not a node.js project, **TODO**.
-All developers also can use the [CLI](/docs/cli) to manage their netsleuth configuration.
+All developers can use the [CLI](/docs/cli) to manage their netsleuth configuration.

 ### `netsleuth.attach([options][, readyCb])` {#attach}